Ian-Macallan/TRCheatWin/README.md

 - Export, Import, Delete savegame from Tombraider Remastered.
 - Getting rid of TR1 and TR3 Boss in Tombraider Remastered.

-Binaries are available at my site: http://www.macallan.org
+Latest Binaries are available at my site: http://www.macallan.org

 ## Tombraider Remastered